The Doctrine Of Election

 A rule of interpretation says that we should use the clearest verses to help us understand those that are less clear, because God can not contradict Himself.
 These are a few of the unmistakably clear verses I could cite that tell us it’s our choice to be saved and whoever asks for salvation will receive it, irrespective of merit.

-Also, a study of the character of God shows that he could not create some only for the only purpose of condemnation.
+Also, a study of the character of God shows that He could not create some solely for the purpose of condemnation.
 After all, He sent His Son to die for us so we could be saved.
-2 Peter 3:9 tells us that God doesn’t want anyone to perish but for everyone to come to repentance, and the Bible shows the extremes He has gone to for that purpose.
+2 Peter 3:9 tells us that God doesn’t want anyone to perish but for everyone to come to repentance.
+1 Tim.
+2:3-4 confirms that God wants all men to be saved.
+These are clear indications that He didn’t just choose some of us and leave the rest to perish.

 As far as choosing those who would be saved before the foundations of the Earth were laid, the Bible doesn’t say that.
 The definitive passage on that issue is Romans 8:29-30.
-In effect it says that God, who knows the end from the beginning, knew who would choose to be saved before any of us were created and then predestined it to happen.
-Jesus was chosen before the creation of the world to die for our sins.
-(1 Peter 1:18-20) When Paul said that He chose us before the foundation of Earth in Ephes.
-1:4 he had to have been using an abbreviated version of the process, especially since he had written the letter to the Romans three years earlier.
+In effect, it says that God, who knows the end from the beginning, knew who would choose to be saved before any of us were created and then predestined it to happen.
+When Paul said that God chose us before the foundation of Earth in Ephes.
+1:4, he had to have been using an abbreviated version of the process he had outlined in Romans 8:29-30 three years earlier.
+Otherwise, he would have been contradicting his own teaching.